ledihildawan/Web-Dev-For-Beginners/2-js-basics/1-data-types/README.md

 ✅ When would you use a template literal vs. a plain string?

+Use template literals when: You’re building a string that includes variables, expressions, or multiple lines.
+Use plain strings when: You’re just writing static or simple text.

 ### Booleans

 Booleans can be only two values: `true` or `false`.
 Booleans can help make decisions on which lines of code should run when certain conditions are met.
 In many cases, [operators](#arithmetic-operators) assist with setting the value of a Boolean and you will often notice and write variables being initialized or their values being updated with an operator.